PonzanoMarta/wqsreg/README.md

 - Current version: `V.1.0.0`
 - Release date: `12dec2025`

+### Citation

+If you use this command in your research, please consider citing:

+Ponzano M, Renzetti S, Gennings C, Bellavia A. *Wqsreg: a Stata command for weighted quantile sum regression*.
+European Journal of Epidemiology.
+2026.

 ---

 ### Description

 `wqsreg` allows estimating Weighted Quantile Sum regression for continuous, binary, and count outcomes

-Further details can be found in the help file.
+Further details can be found in the help file and in the [EJE paper](https://link.springer.com/article/10.1007/s10654-026-01423-0).

 ### Installation